jamnjeri/phase1-final-project/README.md

 ==========================

 ## DESCRIPTION
-**Machakura Recipe Website** is a mini web application that allows a user to browse throught the available food recipe options and create a meal plan.
+**Machakura Recipe Website** is a mini web application that allows a user to browse through the available food recipe options and create a meal plan.

 ```
 https://jamnjeri.github.io/phase1-final-project/